Welcome to Service Dogs Laws Alaska

-The work or tasks that the dog does must be directly related to the person’s disability and must help to mitigate some of the affects or characteristics of the disability.
+The work or tasks that the dog does must be directly related to the person’s disability and must help to mitigate some of the effects or characteristics of the disability.

 But there are countless disabilities in which service dogs can help to lessen the impact and provide a better life experience for many people.
 People who live with autism, epilepsy, diabetes, PTSD, and many more types of disabilities – some visible and many invisible – are all benefiting from these amazing animals.

-Emotional support dogs, therapy dogs, comfort dogs, and companion dogs are fantastic, but are not considered service dogs under this definition because they are not trained to help a specific person with their disability.
+Emotional support animals, therapy dogs, comfort dogs, and companion dogs are fantastic but are not considered service dogs under this definition because they are not trained to help a specific person with their disability.

 Since there are different service animal definitions depending on context (public access rights, air travel, housing) we’ll go through the different ones right now.
 As you’ll see, they are similar, but the differences are important to understand.